thekarlbrown/ChangeTheWorld/README.md

 4. There are a ton of place-holders for features to be added later or backend that is not yet implemented

-5. There is currently an emulator for the app here: https://appetize.io/app/rtkyh4gvg02x56uzeffx1349k4 Please use 100%, Nexus 7, as I have not moved development to any other platforms as of yet
+5. Emulator currently disabled as it does not support location services.
+Will have APK's and will have mock locations soon!

 --------------------------------------------